 Tributes flooded in from all over America…..and her death notice was carried in hundreds of American newspapers and in many British newspapers at the time.

 ” “Mother” Mary Jones one of the most picturesque figures that Ireland and America between them have ever produced, died during the weekend at Silver Springs, Maryland, at the age of 100, says the “Evening News”.
-When the great fire at Chicago happened, Mary was in Chicago and the sight of hungry out of work men walking in the shores of Lake Michigan that winter turned her into an apostle of the Labour cause”
+When the great fire at Chicago happened, Mary was in Chicago and the sight of hungry and out-of-work men walking in the shores of Lake Michigan that winter turned her into an apostle of the Labour cause”

 5.4 The Funeral Oration.